LaDI-VTON: Latent Diffusion Textual-Inversion Enhanced Virtual Try-On: Introduction

-The generation process carried out by current state-of-the-art methods for the task~\citep{morelli2022dresscode, lee2022high, ge2021parser, bai2022single} entirely relies on Generative Adversarial Networks (GANs)~\citep{goodfellow2014generative}.
-During the last years, a new family of generative architectures, namely diffusion models~\citep{sohl2015deep, ho2020denoising}, have shown superior image generation quality compared to GANs~\citep{dhariwal2021diffusion}, also with a more stable training procedure.
-However, considering the high computational demand typical of diffusion models, Rombach~\etal~\citep{rombach2022high} have recently tackled the problem by introducing a latent-based version that works in the latent space of a pre-trained autoencoder, thus finding the best trade-off between computational load and image quality.
-Motivated by the tremendous success of these generative models, in this work, we introduce and explore for the first time an image-based virtual try-on method based on the Latent Diffusion Model (LDMs)~\citep{rombach2022high}, demonstrating their successful possible applications in this field.
+Motivated by the tremendous success of these generative models, in this work, we introduce and explore for the first time an image-based virtual try-on method based on Latent Diffusion Models (LDMs)~\citep{rombach2022high}, demonstrating their successful possible applications in this field.
 We design a novel diffusion-based architecture conditioned on the target in-shop garment and human keypoints to keep the model's body pose unchanged.
 To preserve the target garment texture in the generation process, we propose to augment LDMs with a textual inversion network able to map the visual features of the in-shop garment to the CLIP textual token embedding space~\citep{Radford2021LearningTV}.
 We then condition the LDM generation through the cross-attention mechanism using the predicted tokens embeddings.

 While LDMs can generate highly realistic images, one of their drawbacks is that they struggle when dealing with high-frequency details in the pixel space.
 This problem stems from the spatial compression performed by the autoencoder, which gives access to a lower-dimensional latent space where high-frequency details may not be accurately represented~\citep{rombach2022high}.
 In our setting, this can lead to details loss in the final generated images, especially when handling the model's hands, feet, and face.
 To address this issue, we introduce the Enhanced Mask-Aware Skip Connection (EMASC) module, a learnable skip connection that transfers the details from the encoding phase to the corresponding decoding one, improving the autoencoder reconstruction capabilities.